seananthonycarter/dotnetcore-xp-sxa-demo/README.md

 you should review [Sitecore Helix](https://helix.sitecore.net/) and the [Sitecore Helix Examples](https://sitecore.github.io/Helix.Examples/) for guidance on implementing a modular solution architecture.

+## TODO and Known Issues
+> [!CAUTION]
+> This is not a starter project, rather it's an example of the approach you might take to create your own starter project using similar steps.
+Currently it works in editing hist mode using the Skateboard demo from XM Cloud

+The following are known issues:
+- **Rendering host configuration** - While the rendering host operates in editing mode (editing host) the rendering host has some outstanding configuration issues to render the site
+- **.NET Version** - The [XM Cloud ASP.NET Core Starter Kit](https://github.com/Sitecore/xmcloud-starter-dotnet) used .NET Core Version 8 whereas the bolier plate project used version 6 and although the solution builds and works in editing mode, there may be some work to do here

 ## Support
 While the orginal template output as provided is supported by Sitecore, as this is a  custom implementation it is is subject to limitations as